Skip to main content

 The "Recalculate Automatically" option is checked by default.

-This will automatically update the unit cost and unit price of the labor item within a project when the value for the Source changes.
+• This will automatically update the unit cost and unit price of the labor item in a project when the Source value changes.

 Operation